COVID-19 Update: 1st September 2021

-Before seeing anyone for face to face consultations, you will be asked a few questions over the phone to make sure that you are asymptomatic for COVID-19, have not been in contact with anyone with symptoms in the previous 14 days and are not in the high risk or shielding group of patients.
+Osteopaths still need to comply with the latest government guidelines regarding COVID-19 which you will be made aware of and need to consent to before attending for you appointment.Before attending for your appointment, you will be asked a few questions to make sure that you are asymptomatic for COVID-19, have not been in contact with anyone with symptoms in the previous 14 days and are not in the high risk or shielding group of patients.
 If you or anyone in your household is experiencing a high temperature, a new continuous cough, cold/flu like symptoms or loss/change to your sense of smell or taste, then you will be advised not to attend the clinic.